amitp-ai/Text_Summarization/Data_Collection_3-5-2/README.md

 ## 1. The Main Dataset
 * **Big Patent**
     * This dataset is created using the patents filed with the USPTO.
-    * This is a much better dataset for text summarization because of it's large size and because target summary contains contains information that is uniformly distirbuted across the article.
+    * This is a better dataset for text summarization because of it's large size and because target summary contains information that is uniformly distirbuted across the article.
+So the trained model cannot just cheat, but instead it has to "understand" the article.
 Refer to [BigPatent](https://arxiv.org/pdf/1906.03741.pdf) for details.
     * The article is the patent description and the abstract is the target summary
     * There are 1.3M examples in this dataset, with average article length of 3500 words and average length of the summary of 116 words as shown in [BigPatent](https://arxiv.org/pdf/1906.03741.pdf)
     * For Tensorflow, use: <https://www.tensorflow.org/datasets/catalog/big_patent>